taejun-lifelongjourney/pipeline/README.md

 """
 ```

-You can also throttle using buffer_size of each pipe's consumer and number_of_consumer.
+You can also throttle streams(data) using buffer_size of each pipe's consumer and number_of_consumer.

 Data generator for pipeline can be one of below :